Cabo Blanco Nature Reserve, Costa Rica

 The gorgeous white-sand beach of Playa Cabo Blanco lies in a half-moon bay framed by cliffs and rocky headlands.

-Here you can feel like Robinson Crusoe and enjoy a well-deserved, luxurious bath on the pristine paradise beach.
+Here you can experience that Robinson Crusoe feeling and enjoy a well-deserved, luxurious bath on the pristine paradise beach.

-When looking for a shady place on the beach, take care not to sit under the "Manzanillo" tree whose droppings can cause skin irritations.
+When looking for a shady place on the beach, take care not to sit under the "Manzanillo" tree whose excretions can cause skin irritations.